zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

   capabilities = ["read"]
 }
 # update the policies attached to the role
-vault write auth/approle/role/sous-chef-manager token_policies=create-policies,create-roles,read-all-recipes
+vault write auth/approle/role/employee-manager token_policies=create-policies,create-roles,read-all-recipes

+# after logging in again, the attacker can execute
+vault read secrets/data/recipes/gordon/super-secret-meatballs-recipe
 ```

-Which means that technically, this component can be considered as **admin** on
+This component can now technically be considered as **admin** on the Vault, as
-the Vault, as it can create policies for absolutely anything and assign it to
+it can create policies for absolutely anything and assign it to itself.
+To
-itself.
-To mitigate this, there are the following solutions:
+mitigate this, there are the following solutions:

 1. Avoid granting permissions on `sys/policies` altogether and consider **using
    templated policies**.
 This is often the cleanest solution, and has a big
    advantage of reducing the amount of configuration.
 1. Grant permissions on a **subfolder of sys/policies**.
 This subfolder must be
-   disjoint from the policies granted to `sous-chef-manager`, and
+   disjoint from the policies granted to `employee-manager`, and
-   `sous-chef-manager` should not be able to `update` its own role.
+   `employee-manager` should not be able to `update` its own role.
 1. Grant only `create` permissions on anything under `sys/policies`, and
-   `sous-chef-manager` should not be able to `update` its own role.
+   `employee-manager` should not be able to `update` its own role.

 There may be more mitigation options, but the point of this chapter is to
 consider the event of a breach and be aware of the **effective permissions**
 that you may be giving to your system components.

+That's all the tips for now.
+Thanks for reading, I hope you learned something,
+and stay tuned for the second half.